-Recognizing that some best-in-class health care organizations qualify for URAC recognition, but do not meet the eligibility requirements for specific accreditation or certification programs, URAC offers a more broadly defined Health Care Management (HCM) Certification.
+At URAC we recognize that some best-in-class health care organizations are interested in URAC recognition, but do not meet the eligibility requirements for specific accreditation or certification programs.
+To meet the needs of these organizations, URAC offers a more broadly defined Health Care Management (HCM) Certification.

-Our HCM standards are derived from URAC’s core accreditation, which defines the general focus areas for most URAC accreditation programs.
+HCM Certification standards are derived from URAC’s core accreditation, which defines the general focus areas for most URAC accreditation programs.

 Those four Foundational Focus Areas are: